opendrift.readers.basereader.variables

 profiles: List of variable names that should be returned for the range in profiles_depth.

-profiles_depth: A range [z-start, z-end] for which to return values for profile-variables.
+profiles_depth: Profiles variables will be retrieved from surface and down to this depth.
 The exact z-depth are given by the reader and returned as z variable in env_profiles.

 Can be None (default) if reader/variable has no time dimension (e.g. climatology or landmask).